 What Is Customer Experience Monitoring?

 CX monitoring is a part of the overall Customer Experience Management.
-It is the simple act of gathering customer feedback from sources such as social media, consumer forums, eCommerce reviews, and surveys to analyze and find meaning from the customer conversations.
+It is the simple act of gathering customer feedback from sources such as social media, consumer forums, eCommerce reviews, and surveys to analyze and find meaning in customer conversations.

 Monitoring customer experience is all about tracking the actual behaviors of your real-life consumers.
 Additionally, it captures the happiness or difficulties that people express in their online conversations.